Top 15 Best Quarterbacks of All Time

 8. Dan Marino

 Dan Marino is arguably the greatest NFL player to never win a Super Bowl.
 He began his career in 1983 with the Miami Dolphins, where he remained until 1999.
 He played in 242 regular-season games for the Dolphins, making one Super Bowl appearance in 1985 against the San Francisco 49ers.
-If you want to see why many regard Marion as one of the greats, check out the highlight below!
+If you want to see why many regard Marion as one of the greats, check out one of his best moments below.

 View post on Twitter